 Most contracts between landlords and tenants include clauses about breaking a lease.
-In many cases, it’s possible to break a lease, but it’s going to cost you a pretty penny to do so (unless you have a very generous, forgiving landlord and/or a lot of advance notice, allowing them to fill the home with new tenants prior to your departure).
+In many cases, it’s possible to break a lease.
+Still, it’s going to cost you a pretty penny to do so (unless you have a very generous, forgiving landlord and/or a lot of advance notice, allowing them to fill the home with new tenants before your departure).

 If you’ve considered breaking a lease, your first step should always be thoroughly reviewing your lease contract to see what penalties (financial, legal) may be involved.
-You should also read your state’s tenants’ rights laws to make sure your landlord isn’t trying to enforce an unenforceable clause when it comes to early lease terminations.
+It would help if you also read your state’s tenants’ rights laws to ensure your landlord isn’t trying to enforce an unenforceable clause when it comes to early lease terminations.

 Break Home Lease Early?

 Once you have reread your lease agreement (keeping a close eye on words and phrases like “sublet” or “early termination”) and understand your rights as a tenant, it’s up to you to decide if the consequences of terminating earlier than you originally planned are worth it.
 Here are some scenarios to consider before making a move or staying put.